dreamsudo/Psypher-AI-Threat-Assessor/README.md

 └─ The reports           what you get out: a structured record, a Markdown brief,
                          two HTML reports, and an ATT&CK Navigator layer
 ```

-Keep this map in mind as you read — every chapter fills in one area of it.

-## Table of contents

-- **Part I — What Psypher Is, and Why It Matters** — orientation and the case for the tool
-- **Part II — How the System Works & Flows** — the mental model, in plain terms
-- **Part III — Setup From Zero** — from a fresh clone to a working install, step by step
-- **Part IV — Configuration** — every setting you'll touch, explained
-- **Part V — Running & Reading** — run an assessment and understand the results
-- **Part VI — Making Basic Edits** — customize what gets tested, safely
-- **Part VII — Keeping It Current, Troubleshooting & Reference** — maintenance, fixes, and lookup tables

 ## Chapter checklist

 *(Progress marker for this manual — `[x]` done · `[~]` in progress · `[ ]` not yet.)*